mcopley08/troll-me/README.md

 ## Improvements

 - Fixing the already "Like"-d issue.
-- Generating a more random algorithm for photos/likes.
-- Separating the likes from the photos.
 - Making sure it reaches all of our word banks.

 ## Suggestions for Further Enhancements